plone/training/docs/mastering-plone/volto_testing.md

 See the snapshot in folder `__snapshots__`.
 If this is a rendering you expect, you are good to go.
-For example you see that the heading is the talk title with preceding type.
+For example you see that the heading is the talk title with preceding type of talk.

 {file}`packages/volto-ploneconf/src/components/Views/__snapshots__/Talk.test.js.snap`